Hey Kids (Start Here)

 “Are you wearing anything that isn’t leather?”

 “Can you take it off?”
-Telford said, speaking slowly.
+Telford spoke slowly.
 “I need it.”

 “Dale,” Telford said again.
 “I need your shirt.”

-“Oh,” Volker said, his eyes watering, his voice unsteady.
+“Oh,” Volker said, his eyes watering.
 “Sure.
 Why not.
-I’ll be happy to give you the shirt off my back in order to make an unsanitary bandage for the guy who led us straight to that thing.
-He was shouting, somehow.
+I’d be happy to give you the shirt off my back in order to make an unsanitary bandage for the PSYCHO who LED US STRAIGHT TO THAT THING.”
+He was screaming, somehow.
 He tried to dial it back.
-Do some more breathing.
-He gestured vaguely at the dead Goa’uld on the floor and at poor Cowan, who was now an aged, dead husk of whomever he had been.
+Breathe instead.
+He gestured at the dead Goa’uld on the floor and at poor Cowan, who was now a dead husk oozing blood.

 “We’ll discuss that later,” Telford said.
-“Right now, I’d really like to get out of here.”
+“Right now, I’d like to get out of here.”

-“It should heal pretty quickly,” Telford said, pulling out his knife, his eyes flicking toward Volker’s injury.
+“It’ll heal quickly,” Telford replied.
 “They release a substance that stops bleeding and promotes tissue repair.”

 “Oh,” Volker said weakly, “that’s nice.”

-“I’m sure that can be arranged,” Telford said, positioning a folded square of fabric beneath Rush’s shoulder.
+“I’m sure that can be arranged.”
+Telford lifted Rush’s injured shoulder and slid folded square of fabric beneath the bloody exit wound.

 Volker shivered in his undershirt.
-He pulled his leather jacket back on, gingerly.
+Gingerly, he pulled his leather jacket back on, easing it over his injured shoulder first.

-“If I were Volker,” Rush said conversationally, “I’d be fair fucking pissed to find myself the quo in a quid pro quo.
-Not sure he’s realized that’s where you were were going with—”
+“If I were Volker,” Rush said conversationally, “I’d be fair fuckin’ radge t’find myself the quo in a quid pro quo.
+Not sure he’s realized that’s where you were going with—”

-Rush broke off with a strangled sound as Telford applied the other half of Volker’s shirt to the entry wound in his left shoulder, pressing down with a vicious amount of force.
+Rush broke off with a strangled sound as Telford applied the other half of Volker’s shirt to the entry wound in his left shoulder and pressed both hands into the wound with crushing pressure.

 “Um,” Volker said, “is it too much to ask that you guys just—”

 “No,” Rush replied, breathing shallowly.
-“By all means, David, do your fucking worst.”
+“By all means, David, do your fuckin’ worst.”

-Rush had blanched to an alarming shade of white.
+Rush blanched to an alarming shade of white.

 “Maybe that’s not the best idea,” Volker said.

-“Do not pass out, Rush,” Telford said, removing his belt.
-“This is your fucking mess, and damned if I am dragging your ass out of here.”
+“Do not pass out, Rush.”
+Telford removed his belt.
+“This is your fucking mess.
+I’ll be damned if I’m dragging your ass out of here.”

 “And you need your belt for what now?”
 Volker asked.

-Telford yanked the belt tight around Rush’s shoulder and buckled it to maintain pressure on both sides of the injury.
-Rush choked back a sound deep in his throat as Telford dragged him into a sitting position.
+Telford yanked the belt tight around Rush’s shoulder and buckled it to hold pressure on both sides of the injury.
+Rush choked back a sound deep in his throat as Telford dragged him to sit upright.

 “How does it look?”
 Telford asked Volker.